 What is the difference between food cost and prime cost?

 Food cost only includes the cost of ingredients used to make the dish.
 Prime cost includes food cost plus labor cost.
 Most operators target a prime cost of 60-65% of total revenue.
 Food cost is the more granular per-dish metric, while prime cost is the broader measure of operational efficiency.
+For the labor half of the prime cost equation, see our guide on restaurant labor cost.

 Should I include packaging and small ingredients in food cost?